 We aim for our school facilities to be available for community activities and clubs in the evenings, though that is something that will develop once the school is open.

 Our school will have a broad and balanced curriculum.
 All interests will be catered for, just as they are in other local community secondary schools, which each have their own specialism.
 Specialisms do add an extra dimension for children who have those interests.
-However all children would benefit from the extra funding that the specialisms could potentially attract, and from generic "life" skills associated with the chosen subjects.
+However all children would benefit from the extra resourcing that the specialisms could potentially attract, and from generic "life" skills associated with the chosen subjects.

 We will not be using streaming, which involves separating children into a fixed group for all of their lessons.
 Instead we will use setting to focus the learning in core subjects, including English, maths, science and languages.